Ghana Armed Forces: Salary Structure

 The Single Spine Salary Structure (SSSS) is the payment made to the Ghana Arm Forces.
 The salary structure started in 2010 has increased the income of the military.
 Payment structure with the Single Spine differs from each officer depending on their ranking.

 Military clothing and prohibition of photography

 Ghanaian statutory law officially prohibits civilians and foreign nationals from wearing military apparel such as camouflage clothing, or clothing which resembles military dress.
 Officially, fines and/or short prison sentences can be passed against civilians seen in military dress in public.
-In addition, Ghanaian law prohibits the photographing of Ghana Armed Forces (GAF) Ghana Military Police (GMP) police or GAF military personnel and vehicles while on duty, strategic sites such as Kotoka International Airport when in use, and the seat of the Ghanaian government, Jubilee House.
+In addition, Ghanaian law prohibits the photographing of Ghana Armed Forces (GAF) Ghana Military Police (GMP) police or GAF military personnel and vehicles while on duty, strategic sites such as Accra International Airport when in use, and the seat of the Ghanaian government, Jubilee House.